By Jami Cooley, RN, CNWC

 Wound Management Specialist

-Wound management is anticipated to become a board-certified specialty in 2022.
 Wound management specialists treat and prevent integumentary issues.
 Learn more about becoming a Board-Certified Wound Management Specialist.

 Empower your professional practice